ThirstyThirsty/ThirstyThirstySeason01Website/README.md

 The implementation on the minting site is straightforward:

 - The Merkle root for the goldlist Merkle tree is stored as an environment variable (`MERKLE_ROOT`).
-- Upon connecting (or when connected user lands) on the mint page, the wallet's public address is sent to the `api/check` endpoint of the API.
-In the return payload, the value of field `gold` is `true` or `false` depending on whether the address is in the list or not.
+- Upon connecting (or when connected user lands) on the mint page, the wallet's public address is sent to the `api/list` endpoint of the API.
+In the return payload, the value of field `goldlisted` is `true` or `false` depending on whether the address is in the list or not.
 - The UI renders accordingly.

 ### Deployment